You know rosemary.

-Deck the halls this season with natural elements such as fresh rosemary in your decor, table settings and gift wrap.
+Deck the halls this season with natural elements such as fresh rosemary in your decor, table settings, and gift wrap.
 Look to take advantage of rosemary’s fresh scent and evergreen-like qualities to provide an organic and economical DIY solution to your holiday decorating needs.

 Play Ring Around the Rosemary: Rosemary Wreaths and Garland

-Fragrant, winter wreaths are easy to make with fresh rosemary, especially if you follow Amy’s tutorial to How to Make a Rosemary Wreath on A Healthy Life for Me.
+Fragrant, winter wreaths are easy to make with fresh rosemary, especially if you follow Amy’s tutorial on How to Make a Rosemary Wreath on A Healthy Life for Me.
 She uses a purchased willow wreath as a base to assemble her pretty, fragrant wreath to hang inside or out.

 Kate at Centsational Style takes a slightly different approach.
-She makes Simple Last Second wreaths by bending wire hangers into circular shapes, then wrapping with fresh rosemary using florist wire.
+She makes Simple Last Second wreaths by bending wire hangers into circular shapes, then wrapping them with fresh rosemary using florist wire.
 They’re easy to hang with the convenient, built-in hooks.

 Follow Cyd’s instruction from The Sweetest Occasion to make mini rosemary wreaths and assemble her DIY Mini Rosemary Wreath Garland.
-A cheery fresh garland is fun to hang on small temporary wire hooks in front of a fireplace mantle, around a door opening, atop a window or along the front of a dish cabinet.
+A cheery fresh garland is fun to hang on small temporary wire hooks in front of a fireplace mantle, around a door opening, atop a window, or along the front of a dish cabinet.
 When using the fireplace or candles, take caution if there is flammable fresh garland nearby.

 Follow Jen’s instruction on See Vanessa Craft to make a Mini Rosemary Heart Garland.
 Hang rosemary-shaped hearts on twine with mini clothespins.
 Change the shape of the base to fit your decorating theme, like stars, candy canes or bells.